Hey Kids (Start Here)

 “Will you sign my notebook?”
 Ghost of Grade School Past asks.

-“Um,” Newt says, chalking a point up in the Actual Teenagers column with an exhausted mental swipe.
+“Um,” Newt says, chalking a point in the Actual Teenagers column with an exhausted mental swipe.
 “Sure, I guess?”

 “This is so sick,” Aspiring Chemist says, examining her problem set.